Importance Announcement: Apricity is ceasing all operations from 1st January 2025

 Discover fertility tests for women

+How can a single woman conceive?
 Fertility treatments for single women

 Intrauterine insemination (IUI)

-Intrauterine insemination (IUI) is a common treatment for single women and women in same-sex relationships.
+Intrauterine insemination is a common treatment for single women and women in same-sex relationships.
 In IUI, sperm is washed in a lab and placed directly into the uterus during ovulation in hopes of natural fertilisation.
 You can have IUI with fertility medication (stimulated IUI) or without (natural IUI).

 How IUI works:

-1. For natural IUI, Apricity’s Care Team will begin by carrying out tests to determine the correct window for ovulation.
+• For natural IUI, Apricity’s Care Team will begin by carrying out tests to determine the correct window for ovulation.

-2. For stimulated IUI treatment, women will begin with hormone therapy to encourage the ovaries to produce eggs.
+• For stimulated IUI treatment, women will begin with hormone therapy to encourage the ovaries to produce eggs.

-3. If using a donor, sperm is thawed (defrosted), washed and processed, so that the most active sperm remain.
+• If using a donor, sperm is thawed (defrosted), washed and processed, so that the most active sperm remain.

-4. The washed sperm is inserted into the uterus using a fine catheter, a quick and simple procedure.
+• The washed sperm is inserted into the uterus using a fine catheter, a quick and simple procedure.

 IVF allows more control: eggs are collected from the ovaries and fertilised in a petri dish.
 Embryos are developed as they form, and the best ones are transferred back to a recipient or surrogate.
 With IUI, the fertilisation process happens naturally.

 Success rates also vary: IVF is around three times more successful than IUI (HFEA), which leaves a lot of leg work for the body.
-That’s why IUI is not usually recommended to people with fertility problems.
+That's why IUI is not usually recommended for people with fertility problems.
 IUI is most successful for women and lesbian couples who are young and without fertility complications.
 For these women, IUI can be a great option.

 Explore IUI